prashantgpt91/standalone-snippets/Readme.md

  14. [This](https://raw.githubusercontent.com/x0v/standalone-snippets/master/14-fetch-aws-complete-biodata.py) will fetch complete details of your aws account in the form of json.
 To run the script, simply install `awscli` using `pip install awscli` in a virtualenv and run `aws configure`.
 To see the list of regions go [here](https://docs.aws.amazon.com/general/latest/gr/rande.html#apigateway_region).
 To get access key and access secret key go [here](https://console.aws.amazon.com/iam/home?region=us-east-2#/users), select the user against which has permission to access all services, issue a key against it and use in `aws configure` command.

-15. [This]() will drawo bounding boxe over an image in the format of x1,y1,width, height.
+15. [This]() will draw bounding box over an image in the format of x1,y1,width, height.